lj-ditrapani/SWE430/README.markdown

       "show code" button.
 - Provide "run tests" button for each "show code" button to run the actual tests
+- jsfiddle.net codepen.io ???
+- use HAML, SASS, and/or LESS?
+Other templating?
 - make a survey for 330/430 asking how many hours for each
     - learn javascript/qunit
     - lesson